OscarCarde/capstone/README.md

 - [ ] Soundtrack
     - [ ] When clicking on an audio file, the file should play
-    - [ ] When playing, the file should be visualized as an audio waveform with a time banner
+    - [x] When playing, the file should be visualized as an audio waveform with a time banner

-- [ ] User Profile:
-  - [ ] Display user information, profile picture, and list of owned and collaborated-on projects.

 - [ ] Notifications and Alerts:
   - [ ] Notify users about collaboration invitations, comments, and changes to projects.